 This is the current overarching legislation which covers the technical requirements (implemented through BS EN 15947), testing and the safety requirements for fireworks.
 The directive may ultimately be replaced with a post-brexit Directive issued by the UK Government, however for the short to medium term, the existing directive requirements will be applicable in the UK.
 It is important to highlight that there are specific UK derogations surrounding the Directive that are covered in both the UK specific version of the Directive and The Fireworks Regulations 2004.

 The Firework Regulations 2004

 This is the overarching legislation covering the use and sale of fireworks within England & Wales.
 There is separate legislation covering Scotland under devolved powers.

 The primary role of this legislation is to limit the periods of use within England & Wales, limit the type of fireworks which can be made available and specify the requirements for storage and selling fireworks all year round.

-Under the devolved powers act, Scotland is seeking to introduce further changes to the legislation applicable in England & Wales.
 These changes fall into three main areas, areas.
 The first is the period of use, which will be 6pm until 11pm on each day of the year (certain expectations existing depending on the intended use of the fireworks), with extensions to Midnight on November 5th and 1am during other recognised seasonal periods.
 The second change rates to the period of sale, which is limited from 7am until 6pm, although again there are certain exemptions depending on the intended use.
 Finally, limitation of 5kg has been introduced on the maximum NEM (Nett Explosive Mass) which can be purchased in any single transaction.
 Once again there are exclusions depending on the intended use.